 Site description A relatively flat greenfield site on the southern edge of Pidney, extending to about 0.11ha.
 Existing use Stables / sheds associated with adjoining paddock.
-Neighbouring uses The site is bordered by houses to the north, and fields to all other sides Visual impact and landscape interest Moderately visible, primarily from Pidney Hill, with glimpses possible from wider footpath network to south.
-Strong landscape boundaries provided by hedgerow and mature tree Wildlife interest Semi-improved and species-poor neutral grassland.
+Neighbouring uses The site is bordered by houses to the north, and fields to all other sides Moderately visible, primarily from Pidney Hill, with glimpses possible from wider footpath network to south.
+Strong landscape boundaries provided by hedgerow and mature tree

+Wildlife interest Semi-improved and species-poor neutral grassland.
 The hedgerow along the road boundary from its composition and inclusion of the 2nd Edition Ordnance Survey map may qualify as an Important Hedgerow under the Hedgerow Regulations Act (1997).
 There is one mature Ash tree in the road hedge Historic interest The site is not conspicuous from a heritage perspective, the only heritage asset is Tudor Cottage Grade II Listed which cannot be seen from the site Flood risk / ground conditions No risks noted (fluvial and surface water flood maps) and no local knowledge of flooding issues Access points / and suitability Direct from Pidney Hill - visibility splays would need to be improved, potential requiring tree / hedge to be removed.
-Reasonable access on foot to village although lack of pavements on many roads Summary - main benefits and issues to mitigate provide self-build unit.
-Potential loss of hedgerow and mature tree to provide required visibility splays for access Visual impact as seen from Pidney Hill and the footpath network to the south Potential loss of hedgerows and mature Ash Estimated capacity Up to 1 dwellings possil ble (as self-build unit)
+Reasonable access on foot to village although lack of pavements on many roads Summary - main benefits and issues to mitigate Opportunity to provide self-build unit.
+Description of the provide and mature tree to provide required visibility splays for access Visual impact as seen from Pidney Hill and the footpath network to the south Estimated capacity Up to 1 dwellings possible (as self-build unit)